riccardoaran/docs/README.md

 - On days with lower expected solar production, it preserves more battery energy by shutting down sooner.

 This logic ensures that mining is halted at the right time, balancing energy efficiency with the need to sustain battery reserves for non-mining power consumption.

+## 📍​ Development

+This is the very first phase of development and how the application takes shape.

+Following some resources:
+- 📒​ A glossary of terms for a better understending -> [Glossary](./modelling/glossary.md)
+- 🧑‍💻​ Building the project:
+  - 🧠​ Defining main domain, sub-domains and concerns -> [Step 1](./modelling/steps/step_1.md)
+  - 🧩​ Defining entities and relations between sub-domains -> Step 2

 ---